hadronized/blog/default.md

     a <> mempty = mempty <> a = a

-Those laws can – *have* – to be used in our code base to take advantage of the structures, optimizing or avoid boilerplate.
+Those laws can – *have* – to be used in our code base to take advantage over the structures, optimize or avoid boilerplate.

 ## The Default typeclass

 In some situations, we want a way to express default values.
 That’s especially true in OO languages, like in the following **C++** function signature:

-    foo(float i = 1);
+    void foo(float i = 1);

 In **Haskell**, we cannot do that, because we have to pass all arguments to a function.
 The following doesn’t exist: